rsw359/reading-notes/class-01.md

 ## Chap.
 18 *Process & Design*

-Principle Ideas for the Design Process</summary>
+Principle Ideas for the Design Process

 ## *Who:*